 where αPT (unitless) is an empirical coefficient.
 For open water and vegetation without soil moisture limitation, αPT is 1.26, though adjustments may be applied in different environments. λET can be converted to ET in mm by dividing by the latent head of vaporization (λ = 2.45 MJ/kg) (Allen et al., 1998) and an appropriate time constant (e.g. to convert from mm s-1 to mm d-1, κ below).

-Reference ET (ETo) is calculated using either Equation ( 5 ) or with Equation ( 4 ), with ra and rs parameters for a reference surface, for example a grass 12 cm tall with an rs of 70 s m-1 and albedo 0.23 (Allen et al., 1998).
+Reference ET (ETo) is calculated using either Equation ( 5 ) or Equation ( 4 ), with ra and rs parameters for a reference surface, for example a grass 12 cm tall with an rs of 70 s m-1 and albedo 0.23 (Allen et al., 1998).
 Two basic approaches are used in their application to estimate actual ET: crop coefficient methods, and canopy resistance methods.

 3.2.2.1.
 Empirical vegetation methods: Crop coefficients